 3. Oil Pastels – We use our share of oil pastels for homeschool art and these Crayola pastels are our favorites.
 Come to think of it, I don’t think we’ve ever strayed from our trusty Crayolas.

 4. Canvas Panels – These canvas panels are must-haves for homeschool art.
 We also use the stretched canvases, but we stick to the panels most of the time.
 It probably seems crazy, but something about the canvas panels makes my kids feel like their art is legit.

 5. Acrylic Paints – We always have a good supply of acrylic paints available.
+We use our Liquitex paints a good bit, but honestly we end up using these acrylic craft paints more.
 These are some of our favorites because they serve many purposes.
 We use them with canvas, wood projects, sculpting, and much more.

 6. Watercolor Pan Set – When it comes to watercolors, I know we should use our mixable tubes more.
 We have them and they’re wonderful.
 However, our watercolor cakes are more practical with a ten year-old and a four year-old at the table.
 These are no-fuss and fun, yet produce quality art projects.
 Our watercolors are must-haves for homeschool art, for sure!

 7. Mixed Media Journal – We love these mixed media journals!
 I even have one that I use for lettering practice with mixed media.
 They’re a great way to keep a personal collection of art projects.